exercism/v3/languages/common-lisp/exercises/concept/lists/.meta/design.md

 - Be able apply `car` / `first` and `cdr` / `rest` to get the parts of a list
 - Know about `nth` and `second`, `third` ... `tenth` for accessing elements of a list
 - Be able to use a list like a stack with `push` and `pop`
-- Know how to use `member` to test if an item is in a list
 - Be able to combine lists with `append`
-- Know which functions are list-specific and which are general to sequences
-- Be comfortable using basic sequence functions like `length`, `subseq`, and `reverse`
+- Be able to find the length of a list with `length`

 ## Out of scope